pablovanegas/pablovanegas/README.md

 ### Hi there 👋

-I'm a statistics and data science student at [Universidad Nacional de Colombia].
+I'm a statistics and data science student at Universidad Nacional de Colombia.
 I'm passionate about finding insights from data and solving real-world problems.

 ## 📚 My skills and interests